Approximate groups and doubling metrics: Representation theory and the F ourier transform

 \subsection{Character theory and induction}

 Suppose that $G$ is a finite group and $\gamma$ is a representation of $G$.
-We write $\chi_\gamma$ for the \emph{character} on $G$ corresponding to $\gamma$, that is the map $x \mapsto \Tr \gamma(x)$; it is easy to see from this definition that $\chi_\gamma(1_G)=d_\gamma$.
+We write $\chi_\gamma$ for the \emph{character} on $G$ corresponding to $\gamma$, that is the map $x \mapsto \tr \gamma(x)$; it is easy to see from this definition that $\chi_\gamma(1_G)=d_\gamma$.
 Characters encode all the representation theory of a group since $\chi_{\gamma} = \chi_{\gamma'}$ if and only if $\gamma \cong \gamma'$.

 A function $f$ on $G$ is called a \emph{class function} if $f$ is constant on conjugacy classes, so $f(xyx^{-1})=f(y)$ for all $x,y \in G$.
-We write $\Class(G)$ for the set of all complex valued class functions, which naturally forms a Hilbert space -- the Peter-Weyl theorem asserts that the set of characters are, in fact, an orthonormal basis for this space.
+We write $\Class(G)$ for the set of all complex valued class functions, which naturally forms a Hilbert space for which the set of characters are an orthonormal basis.
 Our interest, however, is in their r{\^o}le in induction.
-We shall record the basic facts now; the reader looking for details may consult \cite[Chapter 5]{IMI}.
+We shall record the basic facts now; the reader looking for details may consult \cite[Chapter 5]{isa::}.

 Suppose that $H \leq G$ and $f \in \Class(H)$.
 Then we define the \emph{induced class function} on $G$, denoted $f^G$, by

 where $f(z)$ is understood to be zero unless $z \in H$.
 It is immediate from the definition that $f^G \in \Class(G)$ and we have the following useful result called Frobenius' reciprocity theorem.
 Suppose that $f \in \Class(H)$ and $g \in \Class(G)$ then